jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 	"attribution": [ "jQuery Fundamentals" ]
 }</script>

 Sometimes you want to make a piece of functionality available throughout your code.
 For example, perhaps you want a single method you can call on a jQuery selection that performs a series of operations on the selection.
-Maybe you wrote a really useful utility function that you want to be able to move easily to other projects.
 In this case, you may want to write a plugin.

-## How jQuery Works 101: jQuery Object Methods and Utility Methods
+## How jQuery Works 101: jQuery Object Methods

 Before we write our own plugins, we must first understand a little about how jQuery works.
 Take a look at this code: